tengcharmaine/tp/docs/DeveloperGuide.md

 1. User requests to list patients.
 2. ClinicMate shows a list of patients.
-3. User requests clear all patients from the full list of patients.
+3. User requests to clear all patients from the full list of patients.
 4. ClinicMate clear all patients in the list.

     Use case ends.